Die Hard: What Christmas Eve Bowl Game Notre Dame vs USC?

-(Editor’s note: re-publishing this holiday season article from a previous year because it’s Christmas time, and it’s USC vs Notre Dame day!)
+The next edition of the Notre Dame vs USC rivalry will be upon us this weekend, and with it, we have to ask a very burning question.
+That question being- what bowl game are these two teams playing in the classic Christmas film ” Die Hard ?”

-The bowl season will soon be upon us, and with it, a lot of games that very few of us care about.
-The first cadre of bowl games that are just as awful as whatever bowl game hosted Notre Dame and USC in the classic Christmas film “Die Hard.”
-The total number of bowl games has multiplied at an absurd rate these past few decades, but one truth still remains- real bowl games don’t start until after Christmas, and for the most part well after Christmas.
+Genuinely desirable bowl games, you know, the REAL bowl games, take place in or around New Year’s.
+Thus, one truly wonders how the Notre Dame Fighting Irish and USC Trojans, two of the bluest blue bloods in college football, ended up clashing on Christmas Eve in this 1988 action film.

-Genuinely desirable bowl games still adhere to tradition, and take place on New Year’s.
-Thus, one wonders how the Notre Dame Fighting Irish and USC Trojans, two of the bluest blue bloods in college football, actually ended up clashing on Christmas Eve, in this 1988 action hero film.
+Remember, Die Hard took place in an era where you had less than 20 bowl games, not 40+ like you have today.
+It was a time when teams that went 7-4 or even 8-3 sometimes, still missed out on the postseason.

-Remember, Die Hard took place in an era where you had less than 20 bowl games, not close to 40 like you have today.
-It was a time when teams that went 7-4 or even sometimes 8-3, missed out on the postseason.
+Of course, Notre Dame and USC would not both be relegated to a Christmas Eve bowl game, in any era…unless they both went 6-5 that season…again kind of far-fetched.

-Of course, Notre Dame and USC would almost certainly not both be relegated to a Christmas Eve bowl game, in any era…unless they both went 6-5 that season…again kind of far-fetched.
 The Die Hard bowl game question is of course one of utmost seriousness and extreme concern.

-There is just oh so much at stake here in deeply analyzing a fictional exhibition game briefly mentioned in an explosion filled shoot ’em up movie three decades after the fact.
+There is just oh-so-much at stake here, as we deeply analyze a fictional exhibition game that is briefly mentioned in passing during a shoot ’em up movie that came out over three decades ago.

-It’s trivial and silly yes, but given all the serious issues that we all consistently have to think about in this country every single day, it’s a very welcome guilty pleasure debate.
+It’s trivial and silly yes, but still a very welcome guilty pleasure debate.

-The Die Hard bowl game piece is one I’ve been wanting to write for many years, but never got around to.
-Upon under taking this project, I found that it’s been done at least twice already.
-Well, history and anthropology are disciplines built on standing on the shoulders of the giants ahead of you, so let’s dissect this extremely important historical event.
+The Die Hard bowl game piece is one that I had found had already been done, at least twice, already.
+Well, history and anthropology are disciplines built upon standing on the shoulders of the giants that came before you, so let’s dissect this extremely important historical event.

 Sean Keeley, of SB Nation’s Syracuse site, asked this question in 2011.